 Then the call for efficiency came with increased standardized testing.
 But it was the theory of standardization itself that was put to the test during the Efficiency Movement.
 Researchers examined how standardization affected curriculum and instruction in the Cooperative Study of Secondary Schools Standards.
-They concluded that judging schools based on test outcomes tended to make "instruction point definitely to success in examinations," cultivated "a uniformity that is deadening to instruction," "thwarted the initiative of instructors," and "destroyed the flexibility and individuality of an institution" (1939,163).
-Critics of the standards model say, "the basic concept underlying the efficiency movement...did not work" (Marzano & Kendall, 1997, 4).
+They concluded that judging schools based on test outcomes tended to make "instruction point definitely to success in examinations," cultivated "a uniformity that is deadening to instruction," "thwarted the initiative of instructors," and "destroyed the flexibility and individuality of an institution" (1939, p.
+163).
+Critics of the standards model say, "the basic concept underlying the efficiency movement...did not work" (Marzano & Kendall, 1996, p.
+6).

-Progress in adult illiteracy continued and by 1959 it was down to 2.2 percent (total) with 7.5 percent (Black and other) (U.S. Department of Commerce).
-But with the 1965 ESEA being the first federal education law under the nation's new goal of educating all children, its significance in improving "academic achievement of disadvantaged students" was questioned (Vinovkis, 2010, 7).
+Progress in adult illiteracy continued and by 1959 it was down to 2.2 percent total with 7.5 percent for Black and other (U.S. Department of Commerce).
+At this point, with the 1965 ESEA being the first federal education law under the nation's new goal of educating all children, "academic achievement of disadvantaged students" came under closer scrutiny (Vinovkis, 2010, p.
+7).
 However, it should be noted that a gap in evidence existed as explained in the first review of ESEA programs.

-"...few school districts have base-line data regarding the previous educational achievement of disadvantaged children...few school districts have qualified personnel for developing satisfactory evaluation procedures" (National Advisory Council on the Education of Disadvantaged Children, 1966, 25-26).
+... few school districts have base-line data regarding the previous educational achievement of disadvantaged children...few school districts have qualified personnel for developing satisfactory evaluation procedures.
+(National Advisory Council on the Education of Disadvantaged Children, 1966, pp. 25-26)

-Those now judging effectiveness of ESEA must keep in mind that identification of health issues, such as finding "45 percent of children in one district to be anemic," were judged to be an achievement since it was recognized that "poor health is a major reason why disadvantaged children are not succeeding in school" (13).
+Researchers now judging the effectiveness of the 1965 ESEA must keep in mind that issues such as identification of health problems, like finding "45 percent of children in one district to be anemic," were judged to be an achievement since it was recognized that "poor health is a major reason why disadvantaged children are not succeeding in school" (p.
+13).
 ESEA's success should be judged based on its original purposes.

-"...one of the major purposes of the ESEA Title I legislation has been the funding of compensatory education services.
+... one of the major purposes of the ESEA Title I legislation has been the funding of compensatory education services.
 The report shows that this purpose is being achieved.
-Most of the funds are spent by the school districts on instructional services... the compensatory services found in the survey are generally considered to contribute to the overall quality of education" (Irwin, 1978, 7).
+Most of the funds are spent by the school districts on instructional services... the compensatory services found in the survey are generally considered to contribute to the overall quality of education.
+(Irwin, 1978, p.
+7)

-Quality of education indicators had not been developed.
-And, community education directors did not focus on recording their successes.
-A Mott leadership coordinator explained, "I was charged with changing educational practice, not writing papers about educational practice" (Mott, 1995).
-One community education researcher wrote, "the strengths of many community schools are not measureable by traditional tests."
-Progress was in terms of "decreased vandalism, eagerness to learn, improved attendance and an elimination of pupil suspensions" (Parsons, 1970, 8).
+Quality of education indicators had not yet been developed during the early years of ESEA and community education directors of that era did not focus on recording their successes.
+A Mott leadership coordinator explained, "I was charged with changing educational practice, not writing papers about educational practice" (Mott Foundation, 1995).
+One community education researcher wrote, "The strengths of many community schools are not measureable by traditional tests."
+Progress was in terms of "decreased vandalism, eagerness to learn, improved attendance and an elimination of pupil suspensions" (Parsons, 1970, p.
+8).

-By 1979, illiteracy rates were estimated at 0.6 percent (total) and 1.6 percent (Black and other) (U.S. Department of Commerce).
-But as the focus of the nation shifted to educational equity, the "achievement gap" statistic caught, and has held, the publics' and policymakers' attention.
-Therefore, assessing the achievement gap using National Assessment of Educational Progress (NAEP) scale scores has been used since the 1970's (National Center for Education Statistics, 2013).
+By 1979, illiteracy rates were estimated at 0.6 percent total and 1.6 percent for Black and other (U.S. Department of Commerce).
+But as the focus of the nation shifted to educational equity, the "achievement gap" statistic caught the publics' and policymakers' attention.
+Therefore since the 1970's, assessing the achievement gap using the National Assessment of Educational Progress (NAEP) scale scores has been accepted practice (National Center for Education Statistics, 2013).

-"In summary, most of the progress in closing the achievement gap in reading and mathematics occurred during the 1970s and 1980s.
-Since then, overall progress in closing the gaps has slowed" (Barton & Coley, 2010,7).
+In summary, most of the progress in closing the achievement gap in reading and mathematics occurred during the 1970s and 1980s.
+Since then, overall progress in closing the gaps has slowed.
+(Barton & Coley, 2010, p.
+7)